 It’s important to note that suction and power are two different things.
 You could have a vacuum with a monster motor but it wouldn’t mean much if there’s a ton of suction loss due to poor design.

-If you’re looking for powerful stick vacuum cleaners at an affordable price then the Shark Rocket is definitely the top pick for any informed buyer.
-That said, those on a tight budget may opt to go for options with a bit less power.
+If you’re looking for the best corded stick vacuum cleaners at an affordable price then the Shark Rocket is definitely the top pick for any informed buyer.
+That said, those on a tight budget may opt to go for options with a bit less suction power.